Jacarte/jacarte.github.io/_posts/2019-21-03-NonIntrusiveJSFunctionCoverage.md

 **Registering function entering**

-For a concrete practical example, I want to measure the function coverage of a JS script execution.
+For a concrete example, I want to measure the function coverage of a JS script execution.
 The architecture of the GraalJS implementation ensures each AST node implements his own behavior.
 So, maybe there is a "function node" or something like that.

 So, first, we look for the <a href="https://github.com/graalvm/graaljs/blob/master/graal-js/src/com.oracle.truffle.js/src/com/oracle/truffle/js/nodes/function/FunctionBodyNode.java" target="_blank">Function Node implementation</a>